 Turn off the stove and step away from the carbs because there’s a new noodle on the block and he is sweet, spicy, sour and seriously good for the ol’ bikini bod.
 All it takes to transform summer’s freshest cukes into noodles is either a mandoline or a spiralizer.
 But if neither of those gadgets are in your kitchen (or your foreseeable future), consider this recipe for Chilled Sweet and Sour Cucumber Noodles the ultimate test of your knife skills … and endurance.

 Craving more?
 Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest, and Instagram for all of the latest updates.

 2 1/2 teaspoons sugar

 Attach the julienne blade to the mandoline and adjust it to the 1/8-inch-thick setting.
 Applying medium pressure, carefully run one of the cucumbers down the blade to form noodles, slicing until you reach the core.
 Rotate the cucumber a quarter turn and continue slicing and rotating until you've cut the entire cucumber.
 Repeat the slicing process with the second cucumber then transfer the cucumber noodles to a medium bowl.

 Add the red onion, rice vinegar, 1/4 cup water, sugar and crushed red pepper flakes (optional) to the bowl.
 Cover the bowl with plastic wrap and refrigerate the cucumber noodles for a minimum of 2 hours, stirring occasionally, until chilled.

-When ready to serve, use tongs or a slotted spoon to transfer the noodles to serving plates and top with the toasted sesame seeds.
+When ready to serve, use tongs or a slotted spoon to transfer the noodles to serving plates and top with the sesame seeds.